An Adaptive sampling and domain learning strategy for multivariate function approximation on unknown domains: General Domain Adaptivity Strategy (GDAS)

 Some remarks are in order.
 First, notice that this procedure produces sequences of approximations $\{ \tilde{f}_l \}$ and $\{Z_l\}$ to both the function $f$ \textit{and} the domain $\Omega$.
 We refer to the latter as \textit{domain learning}.
 It is also \textit{adaptive}, in that the domain estimate $Z_{l-1}$ is used in stage (a) to construct the new sampling measures.

-Second, observe that the $l = 1$ step of GDAS is, in the case that the initial measures are taken as $\mu_1 = \ldots = \mu_{M_1} = \tau$, equivalent standard Monte Carlo sampling for surrogate model construction (albeit with a discrete measure).
+Second, observe that the $l = 1$ step of GDAS is, in the case that the initial measures are taken as $\mu_1 = \ldots = \mu_{M_1} = \tau$, equivalent to standard Monte Carlo sampling for surrogate model construction (albeit with a discrete measure).
 The samples $\bm{y}_1,\ldots,\bm{y}_{M_1}$ are drawn according to the initial measure $\tau$, combined with rejection sampling based on the value of $f(\bm{y})$.
 A substantial fraction of samples may therefore be rejected in this step.
 Or, in other words, the \textit{rejection rate} $(F_1 - M_1)/F_1$ may be large.
 However, by adaptively learning $Z_l$, we hope that the overall rejection rate \bes{ \frac{F_l - M_l}{F_l}, } decreases with increasing $l$.
-Ideally, it should decrease to zero as $l \rightarrow \infty$, meaning that asymptotically a vanishing proportion of samples are wasted.
-Later, in our numerical examples, we show that this situation does indeed occur in practice, i.e., the corresponding scheme is asymptotically optimal in the amount of samples wasted.
+Ideally, it should decrease to zero as $l \rightarrow \infty$, i.e. asympototically, a vanishing proportion of samples are wasted.
+In this case, we say that the method is \textit{asymptotically optimal} in terms of its samples.
+Later, in our numerical examples, we show that this situation does indeed occur in practice.

 Third, notice that the point $\bm{y}_i$ is computed by repeatedly drawing samples independently from $\mu_i$ and rejecting them if they fall outside $\Omega$.
 This means that $\bm{y}_i \sim \tilde{\mu}_i$, where $\tilde{\mu}_i$ is the (normalized) restriction of $\mu_i$ to $\Omega$, i.e. \be{ \D \tilde{\mu}_i(\bm{y}) = \frac{\bbI_{\Omega}(\bm{y}) \D \mu_i(\bm{y})}{\int_{\Omega} \D \mu_i(\bm{y}) }. } Since, by construction, the measure $\mu_i$ is supported on $Z_l$ for $i = M_{l-1}+1,\ldots,M_l$, the measure $\tilde{\mu}_i$ is supported on $Z_l \cap \Omega$.